 Step 2: Create A System Based On Your Space

 Now that you’ve decluttered your food storage container collection, it’s time to plan how to store these containers based on the space that you have.

 Do you prefer keeping the lid on and stacking it up?
-If you have the space for it, go for it.
+If you have the space for it, go for lids with body on.
 It saves you the trouble of finding the matching lid.

 However, not everyone is blessed with the luxury of space.
-To maximise space and prevent the retention of weird smells, you can remove the lids and nest your similar-sized containers together.
-Keep the lids close by stacking it underneath or filing it in between containers.
+To maximize space and prevent the retention of weird smells, you can remove the lids and nest your similar-sized containers together.
+Keep the lids close by stacking them underneath or filing them in between containers.